 One of the most common challenges in a blended family is the accusation that one parent is unfair toward his or her biological children or stepchildren.
 One way you can really tackle this problem is to ask for facts as well as feelings when a child challenges a parent on being unfair.
 Discuss the facts, validate their feelings, and reinforce the notion that you aim to treat everyone fairly, and everyone follows the same rules.

 Teens tend to forge better bonds with adults who speak honestly and authentically with them.
 This means what you say has to be what you mean because they can read your intentions in facial expressions and body language.
 In trying to work through a challenging relationship with a teenage stepchild you could:

 - Examine any approaches you have tried and what results you got.

 - Decide to try something different and let the teen know you are actively working on the relationship from your end.

 - Be honest and own your mistakes quickly and clearly.

 - Apologize for your part in the problem rather than debating.

 Building a happy blended family can be difficult for everyone involved.
-Dealing with a step child who doesn't like you is a common experience for many stepparents.
-Although it can feel frustrating and at times heartbreaking to deal with that kind of dynamic in the home, it's important to remain consistent, calm, empathetic, and kind throughout this process, without losing sight of the amazing potential relationship on the horizon.
+Working towards having a relationship with a stepchild who doesn't like you is a common experience for many stepparents.
+Although it can feel frustrating and at times heartbreaking to deal with this kind of dynamic in the home, it's important to remain consistent, calm, empathetic, and kind throughout this process, without losing sight of the amazing potential relationship on the horizon.